 There are also a couple of nutrient gaps that may need to be filled starting around 6 months.

 The below nutrients are some (but not all!) of the vitamins and minerals that play a role in your baby’s growth and development.
 Aim to introduce and include some (or all!) of these foods to help provide a varied and nourishing diet.

 Remember that your little one may not get every nutrient every day, and that’s okay!
-Over time and with the repeated exposure to all different foods, your little one will get what they need.7
+Over time and with repeated exposure to all different foods, your little one will get what they need.

-Food sources rich in these nutrients are listed below but may not be in a form appropriate for babies.
-Make sure to choose foods that are appropriate for your baby’s age and stage with eating, as well as for your baby’s oral motor skill level.7
+Note: Food sources of these nutrients are listed below but may not be in a form appropriate for babies.
+Make sure to choose foods that are appropriate for your baby’s age and stage of eating, as well as for your baby’s oral motor skill level.7

-Iron is most easily absorbed from red meat, but also found in spinach and other dark green leafy vegetables (swiss chard, beet and collard greens, bok choy, kale); beans (lentils, garbanzos, navy, kidney, black, pinto); tofu, and iron-fortified infant cereals.8
+Iron is most easily absorbed from red meat, but also found in spinach and other dark green leafy vegetables (Swiss chard, beet, collard greens, Bok Bhoy, kale); beans (lentils, garbanzos, navy, kidney, black, pinto); tofu, and iron-fortified infant cereals.8

 When you eat iron-rich plant foods along with foods containing vitamin C, the body absorbs iron much better.9 For example, add a squeeze of lemon to beans or a squeeze of orange to chopped, sautéed leafy greens.